-On February 16, 2021, Cohen Milstein, in partnership with the NAACP, filed a lawsuit in the United States District Court for the District of Columbia, on behalf of the Honorable Bennie G. Thompson, Member of the United States House of Representatives, against Donald J. Trump, in his personal capacity, Rudolph W. Giuliani, Oath Keepers, and Proud Boys, for conspiring to prevent him and other members of Congress from discharging their official duties on January 6, 2021, including their official duty commanded by the United States Constitution to approve the counted results of the Electoral College in order to elect the next President and Vice President of the United States.
+On February 16, 2021, Cohen Milstein, in partnership with the NAACP, filed a lawsuit in the United States District Court for the District of Columbia, on behalf of the Honorable Bennie G. Thompson, Member of the United States House of Representatives, against Donald J. Trump, in his personal capacity, the Oath Keepers, and Proud Boys, for conspiring to prevent him and other members of Congress from discharging their official duties on January 6, 2021, including their official duty commanded by the United States Constitution to approve the counted results of the Electoral College in order to elect the next President and Vice President of the United States.

-On April 7, 2021, ten (10) other Members of the United States House of Representatives joined Hon.
-Bennie Thompson’s lawsuit against the Defendants asserting the same claims.
-These Congressmen and Congresswomen are: Hon.
+On April 7, 2021, ten (10) other members of the United States House of Representatives joined Hon.
+Bennie Thompson’s lawsuit against the defendants asserting the same claims.
+These congressmen and congresswomen are: Hon.
 Karen R. Bass, Hon.
 Stephen I. Cohen, Hon.
 Veronica Escobar, Hon.
 Pramila Jayapal, Hon.
 Henry C. Johnson, Jr., Hon.
 Marcia C. Kaptur, Hon.
 Barbara J. Lee, Hon.
 Jerrold Nadler, Hon.
 Maxine Waters, and Hon.
 Bonnie M. Watson Coleman.
-Following the dissolution of the Proud Boys organization in February, the lawsuit also names as Defendants the Warboys, which operated in conjunction with the Proud Boys, and Enrique Tarrio, the leader of both the Warboys and the Proud Boys.
+Following the dissolution of the Proud Boys organization in February, the lawsuit also names as defendants the Warboys, which operated in conjunction with the Proud Boys, and Enrique Tarrio, the leader of both the Warboys and the Proud Boys.

 Plaintiffs bring this lawsuit under the “Ku Klux Klan Act” of 1871 (42 U.S.C. § 1985 (1)).
-The Ku Klux Klan Act was intended to protect against conspiracies, through violence and intimidation, that sought to prevent Members of Congress from discharging their official duties.
+The Ku Klux Klan Act was intended to protect against conspiracies, through violence and intimidation, that sought to prevent members of Congress from discharging their official duties.
 The statute was enacted in response to violence and intimidation in which the Ku Klux Klan and other organizations were engaged during that time period.

-Other Important Dates and Rulings
+Important Dates and Rulings

-- On February 20, 2022, the Honorable Amit Mehta of the United States District Court for the District of Columbia dismissed the majority of Defendants’ motions to dismiss in Thompson, et al. v.
-Trump, et al. (D.D.C.), allowing Plaintiffs lawsuit against Donald J. Trump, in his personal capacity, the Oath Keepers, Proud Boys, and others involved in the January 6, 2021 insurrection against Congress, to move forward.
+- On February 20, 2022, the Honorable Amit Mehta of the United States District Court for the District of Columbia dismissed the majority of defendants’ motions to dismiss in Thompson, et al. v.
+Trump, et al. (D.D.C.), allowing plaintiffs lawsuit against Donald J. Trump, in his personal capacity, the Oath Keepers, Proud Boys, and others involved in the January 6, 2021 insurrection against Congress, to move forward.

 - On September 23, 2022, Cohen Milstein and co-counsel NAACP filed a brief in the United States Court of Appeals for the District of Columbia Circuit, responding to an appeal by Defendant Donald J. Trump, in which Trump argued he is immune from suit for his involvement in the January 6 insurrection.
 The brief filed by Cohen Milstein and NAACP defends the decision of the district court, which correctly concluded that Trump is not entitled to immunity.
 The D.C.
 Circuit heard oral arguments on December 7, 2022.